 Not wanting to suffer karmically from being angry, the Bodhisatta told the hunter to cut off his tusks and take them to the queen so he might make merit toward eventually reaching nirvana.
 The hunter tried, causing great pain in the Bodhisatta’s bloody mouth, but he was so large the hunter couldn’t do it.
 So the Bodhisatta grabbed the saw in his trunk and cut them off himself.
 He died soon after, the good queen taking leadership of the herd.

 By the magical power of the tusks, the hunter returned to the palace in just seven days.
-He gave the queen the six-colored tusks and rebuked her hatred of the Bodhisatta.
+He gave the queen the tusks and rebuked her hatred of the Bodhisatta.
 Knowing he was dead, the queen was filled with remorse and unbearable sorrow and died that day.

 In the Lifetime of the Buddha

 The wicked queen was an earlier birth of a young female disciple.
 While listening to the Buddha preach one time, she wondered whether she had ever been one of his wives in a past life.
-When the recollection of that former existence first came back to her she laughed with joy, but moments later when she realized what she’d done to him she burst into tears.
-This made the Buddha smile and when some other disciples asked why he was smiling he told them the young disciple had remembered a sin she once committed against him and then he told them this story.
+When the recollection of that former existence first came back to her, she laughed with joy, but moments later, when she realized what she’d done to him, she burst into tears.
+Her twofold reaction made the Buddha smile, and when some other disciples asked why he was smiling, he told them the young disciple had remembered a sin she once committed against him, and then he told them this story.

 The hunter was an earlier birth of Devadatta, a disciple of the Buddha who became his nemesis and tried to kill him three times.